 Restoration

-URGES Parties and STRP, funding permitting, to support and engage in the establishment, under the Coastal Forum, of a global initiative to promote restoration of coastal wetlands and other relevant habitats as called for by Resolution XII.13and CBD Decision XII.19;
+[45.]
+[URGES Parties and STRP, funding permitting, to support and engage in the establishment, under the Coastal Forum, of a global initiative to promote restoration of coastal wetlands and other relevant habitats as called for by Resolution XII.13and CBD Decision XII.19;]

-CALLS on Parties in areas where coastal erosion and/or rises in sea-level is resulting in losses of inter-tidal wetlands, and where feasible, to implement programmes of managed retreat of coastal defences, thus both restoring inter-tidal habitats and creating more sustainable coastal defences and hence contributing to disaster risk reduction; and URGES a presumption in favour of beneficial use of dredged sediments for coastal wetland restoration and that any administrative barriers to this end be addressed;
+[46.]
+[URGES] [CALLS] on Parties in areas where coastal erosion and/or rises in sea-level is resulting in losses of inter-tidal wetlands, and where feasible, to implement programmes of managed retreat of coastal defences, thus both restoring inter-tidal habitats and creating more sustainable coastal defences and hence contributing to disaster risk reduction; [and URGES a presumption in favour of beneficial use of dredged sediments for coastal wetland restoration and that any administrative barriers to this end be addressed];

 Changing attitudes to coastal wetlands

-STRONGLY ENCOURAGES the development of programmes and initiatives including, for example, festivals associated with the arrival of migratory species, eco-tourism initiatives including those linked to gastronomic appreciation of sustainable seafood, and encouragement of responsible public access to tidal flats that communicate the importance of intertidal wetlands and associated habitats to the public, policy-makers and other stakeholders (including relevant sectors of the business community), and urges the sharing of such experience, for example through the Coastal Forum;
+[47.]
+[STRONGLY] ENCOURAGES [Parties as appropriate to consider] the development of programmes and initiatives including, for example, festivals associated with the arrival of migratory species, eco-tourism initiatives including those linked to gastronomic appreciation of sustainable seafood, and encouragement of responsible public access to tidal flats that communicate the importance of intertidal wetlands and associated habitats to the public, policy-makers and other stakeholders (including relevant sectors of the business community), and urges the sharing of such experience, for example through the Coastal Forum];

-REQUESTS that the draft Strategic Plan due for consideration at COP 14 gives due emphasis to the conservation and wise-use needs of intertidal and other coastal wetlands; and
+[48.]
+[REQUESTS that the draft Strategic Plan due for consideration at COP 14 gives due [consideration] [emphasis] to the conservation and wise-use needs of intertidal and other coastal wetlands]; and

 Monitoring progress

-48. CALLS ON Parties and STRP to report progress in implementing this Resolution, including assessments of the efficacy of measures taken, to each meeting of the Conference of the Parties including through their National Reports.
+48. [49.]
+[CALLS ON Parties and STRP to report progress in implementing this Resolution, including assessments of the efficacy of measures taken, to each meeting of the Conference of the Parties including through their National Reports.]

-Annex 1
+[Annex 1]

 Previous Resolutions especially relevant to the conservation and wise-wise use of intertidal wetlands